AdaCore/learn/intro_to_ada.rst

 my array". ``others => 8`` means "assign value 8 to every spot that wasn't previously assigned in this aggregate".

+.. admonition:: In other languages

-    LANGCOMP: While superficially unconstrained arrays in Ada might look similar to variable length arrays in C, they are in reality much more powerful, because they're truly first class values in the language.
+    While superficially unconstrained arrays in Ada might look similar to variable length arrays in C, they are in reality much more powerful, because they're truly first class values in the language.
 You can pass them as parameters or return values in subprograms, and they carry their bounds inside the data type.
 This means that it is useless to pass the length of an array explictly along with the array, because it is accessible via the attributes demonstrated in the previous paragraph.

 Predefined array type: String
 -----------------------------